Lettuce is one of the most popular greenhouse vegetables. Here, black tubes deliver nutrients to lettuce plants in an NFT system.

-Around most folks' kitchens, fresh produce is worth its weight in gold during the winter months . . . and — for that reason — it's not uncommon for home gardeners to dream of building greenhouses and growing vegetables to sell.
-Well, those fantasies can be transformed into profitable realities if the wouldbe grower will take time to gather in-depth information about the business before he or she invests any cash in it.
+Around most folks' kitchens, fresh produce is worth its weight in gold during the winter months.
+For that reason, it's not uncommon for home gardeners to dream of building greenhouses and cultivating vegetables for sale.
+Well, those fantasies can be transformed into profitable realities if the would-be grower will take time to gather in-depth information about the business before he or she invests any cash in it.

 There are various methods of gathering the technical data you'll need in order to decide whether or not "under glass" gardening is for you.
-Perhaps the best way to begin would be to attend a greenhouse vegetable grower's "short course" or conference.
+Perhaps the best way to begin would be to attend a "short course" or conference on growing greenhouse vegetables.
 However, although such seminars are usually billed as basic classes, you may well find yourself overwhelmed if you go into one without at least some understanding of horticulture.
 If that's the case, though, don't let the experience discourage you.
-Just pay close attention, take detailed notes (or make tapes), stop other students in hallways to ask questions when necessary, and attend the trade shows to talk with suppliers . . . and you'll accumulate a great deal of information.
+Just pay close attention, take detailed notes (or make tapes), stop other students in hallways to ask questions when necessary, and attend the trade shows to talk with suppliers.
+You'll accumulate a great deal of information.

 A two-day course might cost $200 to $500, but it could save you thousands of dollars in trial-and-error learning.
 Don't put out any money, however, without asking yourself a few searching questions.

 Consider the Field